Allium/WithoutHeadOrFoot/_posts/2016-04-19-Skirts-and-Trousers.md

 ### Male Responses

-However, among the male responses (including my own) there was a definite theme: gender plays a relatively minor role in their immediate personal experiences, and they are aware of it relatively seldom.
+However, among the male responses (including my own) there was a definite theme: gender plays a relatively minor role in their immediate personal experiences, and they are seldom aware of it.
 For instance [please note all quotes have been excerpted and edited for flow (but obviously not for meaning)]:

 > I don't think about my own gender very often: I don't feel like the rigid structures of gender affect me psychologically at all, and I don't feel any expectations or oppression or anything (not related to gender at least).